1981 in motoring: United Kingdom

-British Leyland ceased production of the Princess after six years.
-Its successor, the Austin Ambassador, was a facelifted version of the original 1975 car, but the most significant change was the transition from saloon to hatchback bodystyle.
+Also, British Leyland ceased production of the Princess after six years.
+Its successor, the Austin Ambassador, was a facelifted version of the original 1975 car, but the most significant change was the transition from a saloon to a hatchback bodystyle.
 The new car would only be sold in Britain.

 British Leyland's Triumph division was undergoing a major transformation for 1981.
 The Dolomite and TR7 ranges ceased production after a collective lifespan of 17 years.
 The marque would include one single model: the Acclaim, which was the result of a venture with Honda.
 The Acclaim was powered by a 1.3 L overhead camshaft petrol engine capable of 97 mph.
 Production of the new car, which debuted in 1980 in Japan as the Honda Ballade, took place at the Cowley plant in Oxford.
 The venture with Honda also saw development work begin on a new car which was expected to replace the Rover SD1 halfway through the decade.
 The Triumph name disappeared on sports cars with the demise of the Triumph TR7 in October, on the closure of the Speke factory near Liverpool which had been producing Triumph cars since 1959.